Northamptonshire Family History Society

 Parish Register Transcriptions

-- For some registers, experience of reading old handwriting would be advantage.
+• For some registers, experience of reading old handwriting would be an advantage.

 Memorial Inscription digitisation

-We have published over 210 booklets of memorials from around the county.
-With postage costs now high, we feel it would be more useful to researchers to additionally make these available online on FMP.
+We have published over 225 booklets of memorials from around the county; more than when the video opposite was made.
+Due to ever-increasing postage costs, we felt it may be more useful to researchers for these to also be made available online on FMP.

 Other Transcriptions